RadJEPA: Radiology Encoder for Chest X-Rays via Joint Embedding Predictive Architecture: Evaluation on Downstream Tasks

+{Lung and Lung Zone Segmentation} masks are obtained using Chest ImaGenome bounding boxes for six regions (left/right upper, middle, lower)~\cite{wu2021chest}.
+This yields 1{,}138 images from 1{,}138 subjects.
+For \textbf{Rib Segmentation}, we use the VinDR-RibCXR dataset~\cite{nguyen2021vindr}, which provides expert annotations for 20 ribs (L1--L10, R1--R10) across 245 subjects, following the official train/test splits.
 We evaluate RadJEPA for semantic segmentation using frozen backbone encoders with task-specific decoder heads.
-Experiments are conducted on a single compute node with \textbf{4 NVIDIA A6000 GPUs}, using a batch size of 20 per GPU (total batch size 80).
-We optimize the segmentation models using the Adam optimizer with a base learning rate of $5 \times 10^{-4}$ and a cosine learning rate scheduler.
-Images are preprocessed using center cropping and resizing, with training-time augmentations including random horizontal flipping (except for left--right lung and lung zone tasks), random affine and elastic transformations, brightness and contrast jittering, and random gamma adjustments.
-We normalise image intensities using statistics computed from all images in MIMIC-CXR~\cite{johnson2019mimic}.
-Models are trained for 100 epochs using a 70/15/15 train/validation/test split by subject, and evaluation is performed on the test set using the checkpoint with the lowest validation loss (for rib segmentation, we use the official split of 196 training and 49 test images).
+Experiments are conducted on a single node with {4 NVIDIA A6000 GPUs} (batch size 20 per GPU; total 80).
+Models are optimized with Adam ($5\times10^{-4}$) and cosine scheduling for 100 epochs.
+Images are center-cropped and resized; training augmentations include random horizontal flipping (except for left-right lung and lung zone tasks), random affine and elastic transformations, brightness/contrast jittering, and random gamma adjustments.
+Image intensities are normalized using statistics computed from all MIMIC-CXR images~\cite{johnson2019mimic}.
+Data are split 70/15/15 by subject, and evaluation is performed on the test set using the checkpoint with lowest validation loss (rib segmentation follows the official 196/49 train/test split).
+Results are reported as mean of Dice score over 5-fold cross-validation.